danilolekovic/leetcode-web/README.md

 # leetcode-web

 A template repository for Leetcode webpage generation.
-See an example at [my person webpage](https://danilolekovic.github.io/leetcode/index.html).
+See an example at [my personal webpage](https://danilolekovic.github.io/leetcode/index.html).

 ## requirements